inpsyde/multisyde/README.md

 We believe that even small changes - clearer UI, better network tools, developer helpers - can make a big impact in complex Multisite setups.
 This plugin is our way of testing those ideas out in the open.

+## Features

+Each [feature](./modules/README.md) is self-contained and documented in its respective directory under `modules/`, where you can find more details, including usage instructions and implementation notes.

 ## How to start

 The easiest way to start is to use the [WordPress Environment](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) package.